Woodstock Town Hall

 Woodstock Town Hall is a municipal building in the Market Place in Woodstock, Oxfordshire, England.
-The building, which is used as a community events venue, is a Grade II listed building.
+The building, which is used as a community events venue and the headquarters of Woodstock Town Council, is a Grade II listed building.

 History

 The first municipal building in the town was a medieval guildhall on the south side of Market Street which dated back at least to the 15th century.
 It was a two-storey building which incorporated a lock-up for petty criminals and which was surmounted by a small tower with a clock and a bell.
 By 1757, the old guildhall had become very dilapidated and it was demolished.
 In the early 1760s, the lord of the manor, George Spencer, 4th Duke of Marlborough, approved plans for a new town hall: the site chosen had been occupied by an ancient market cross.
 The foundation stone for the new building was laid by the duke in March 1766.
 It was designed by Sir William Chambers in the neoclassical style, built by John Hooper in ashlar stone at a cost of £1,100 and was completed in 1767.

 The design involved a symmetrical main frontage with three bays facing west onto the Market Place.
 The ground floor, which was rusticated, featured three round headed openings for access to the market hall, while the first floor featured three sash windows with architraves.
 The front elevation was surmounted by a modillioned pediment.
 Internally, the principal rooms were the market hall on the ground floor, and the main assembly hall and the council chamber on the first floor.
 The building also accommodated facilities for the local horse-drawn fire engine and a new lock-up for petty criminals.
 The pediment was enhanced when the coat of arms of the George Spencer, 4th Duke of Marlborough was installed in the tympanum in 1768.